Build Your Career Side Project Portfolio - Personal Growth quest for Intermediate level adventurers

 6

-Start the next project before motivation fades.
+Before momentum dies, pick your second project.
 Aim for three solid portfolio pieces over three months.
-That's enough to demonstrate range and consistency.
+That's enough to show range, consistency, and that you ship finished work.

 Gear Up for Your Quest